Belleville Stags: History

 Minor league baseball in Belleville, Illinois began in 1947, when the Belleville Stags became a charter member of the Class D level Illinois State League.
-In 1947 league play, the Stags joined the Centralia Cubs, Mattoon Indians, Marion Indians, Mount Vernon Braves, and West Frankfort Cardinals as charter members of the six–team Illinois State League.
+In 1947 league play, the Stags joined the Centralia Cubs, Mattoon White Sox, Marion Indians, Mount Vernon Braves, and West Frankfort Cardinals as charter members of the six–team Illinois State League.
 All the league teams were new franchises.

 The use of the "Stags" moniker by Belleville was in reference to the team being sponsored by Stag Beer.
 Their home ballpark, Belleville Athletic Field, was also referred to as "Stag Park" while the team played there.

 In their first season of play, the 1947 Belleville Stags won the Illinois State League championship in the first season of the Class D level league.
 The Stags, playing as a minor league affiliate of the St. Louis Browns, finished the regular season with a 75–37 record to place first in the standings under manager Walter DeFreitas.
 The league had no playoffs as Belleville finished 15.0 games ahead of the second place Centralia Cubs in the final standings.
 Belleville had season home attendance of 18,539, playing home games at Belleville Athletic Field.

+(1959) Bob Turley, New York Yankees.Turley had a 9–3 record for Bellville in 1948.
+Turley won the 1958 Cy Young Award.